Deep Ad-hoc Beamforming: Supervised channel selection

 \subsubsection{Machine-learning-based N-best channel selection (learning-N-best)}

 The above channel selection methods determine the selected channels by SNR only, without considering the correlation between the channels.
-As we know, the correlation between the channels, which encodes environmental information and the time delay between the microphones, is important to adaptive beanforming.
+As we know, the correlation between the channels, which encodes environmental information and the time delay between the microphones, is important to adaptive beamforming.
 Here, we develop a spectral clustering based channel selection method that takes the correlation into the design of the affinity matrix of the spectral clustering.

-Unlike other channel selection algorithms, ``learning-N-best'' should first conduct the time synchronization, which takes $\y(t,f) = [y_1(t,f),\ldots,y_M(t,f)]^T$ as its input.
+Unlike the other channel selection algorithms, ``learning-\textit{N}-best'' should first conduct the time synchronization, which takes $\y(t,f) = [y_1(t,f),\ldots,y_M(t,f)]^T$ as its input.
 Then, it calculates the covariance matrix of the noisy speech across the channels by

 and normalize \eqref{kernel} to an amplitude covariance matrix $\bm\Phi_{\y\y}^{\rm{norm}}(f)$: